c2platform/ansible-collection-forgerock/roles/ds/README.md

 # Ansible Role ForgeRock Directory Services (DS)

 This Ansible role can be used to install and configure [ForgeRock Directory Services](https://backstage.forgerock.com/docs/ds/6.5/install-guide/) components using the [Cross-Platform Zip](https://backstage.forgerock.com/docs/ds/6.5/install-guide/#install-files-zip).
 The role can download and setup DS.
-Note that default - without additional configuration - this role will only install DS as CLI utilities.
+Note that default - without additional configuration - this role will only install DS as a command-line utility.
 To perform actual setup of DS you will have to configure [ds_setup_config](#ds_setup_config) dict at a minimum.

 > Server distributions include command-line tools for installing, configuring, and managing servers.
 The tools make it possible to script all operations.